agrimpaneru/strikeout-detection/README.md

 ### 6. `utils/preprocessing.py`
 - Contains the TensorFlow-based image preprocessing pipeline for enhancing text visibility.

-## Key Features
-✅ Detects handwritten words and strikeouts using deep learning.
-✅ Works on scanned documents, notes, and handwritten forms.
-✅ Uses a multi-step pipeline with detection, preprocessing, classification, and OCR.
-✅ Provides a clear visualization of detected text and strikeouts.
-✅ Supports optional OCR for recognized words.

-## Applications
-🚀 Digitalizing handwritten documents with strike-through annotations.
-📜 Enhancing OCR accuracy for handwritten text with artifacts.
-📝 Assisting in academic grading by detecting canceled answers.
-🔍 Extracting structured data from historical handwritten archives.

-## Future Improvements
-🔹 Integrating a lightweight real-time model for mobile applications.
-🔹 Refining the YOLO model for improved small-text detection.
-🔹 Exploring transformer-based approaches for end-to-end recognition.

 ## Results
 Below are the sample results of the strikeout word detection pipeline: